masasam/emacs-easy-hugo/README.md

 You can manage blogs on easy-hugo-mode.

-If you manage multiple blogs You can switch blogs with the < or > key.
+If you manage multiple blogs, you can switch blogs with the < or > key.

 ![easy-hugo-mode](image/easy-hugo-mode.png)